So this life I cobbled together is a career?

 Q. "What kinds of skills and personality do you need for your job?"

-You need serious chops for playing at sight reading, and you need incredible resilience in the face of rejection and disappointment and being broke.
+You need serious chops for playing and sight reading, and you need incredible resilience in the face of rejection and disappointment and being broke.
 Patience, if you teach.
 If you don't passionately love music, do not even consider this work.

 A. "You need to be really good at what you do, and really confident at what you do.
 Part of being confident is building those skills through practice and education.
 You need to be able to read music, and you can't be a quitter.
 You need to be professional and reliable: to always show up to jobs on time and be prepared."